I hate, detest, despise and loathe SATs. Strong words I know.

 With the amount of time spent on SATs obviously something has to give.
 And guess what that is?
 Art, drama, construction, design and technology.
 History, geography, science and RE are all rushed.
 Our Y2 children spend so much time on phonics (because yes they will be assessed) that the class teacher does not have enough time to read them a story!

-Most normal adults have no idea what the SATs are asking our 6 and 10 year olds to do!
+Most adults have no idea what the SATs are asking 10 year olds to do!
 Have a look below:

 How are your modal verbs, expanded noun phrases or relative clauses?
 Wouldn’t you just think the best thing to do would be to create a wonderful environment to encourage fabulous writing?
 Mmmm…

-#7 We are setting up our special children to fail
+#7 We are setting up our children to fail

 We need to nurture creativity, independent thought and free thinkers.
 We need to value our inventors as much as our academics.
-Value our boxers (well done Anthony Joshua) as much as our doctors.
+Value our gymnasts as much as our doctors.
 Our dancers, gardeners, hairdressers, artists as much as our lawyers.

 We do not need to test our children to know what we already know.